Is Uganda Safe for Gorilla Trekking?

 The weather in gorilla parks, especially Bwindi Impenetrable Forest National Park, is very unpredictable.
 Rain showers can occur at any time of the day, regardless of the season.

-Travellers are therefore reminded to carry rain jackets to be safe in case it rains.
-Also, forest grounds are mostly muddy and slippery, so you need covered shoes.
+Travellers should carry rain jackets to stay dry if it rains.
+Because forest grounds are often muddy and slippery, you also need to wear covered shoes.

 How You Can Stay Safe During Your Trek